tonyblatt/git-guru/README.md

 #### What the Script Does

-1. Gets the current branch
-2. Branches to the current branch
+1. Commits your code (see the commit script for how this works)
+2. Prevents you from switching branches if you have code to commit and are not on develop/master
+3. Stores the CURRENT_BRANCH as BRANCH_NAME
+4. Switches you to develop/master
+5. Executes a git pull
+6. Switches to BRANCH_NAME
+7. Rebases BRANCH_NAME

 ### Push
 #### Description